Generic name: ERYTHROMYCIN 20mg in 1g

 Dosage form: topical gel

 The information at Drugs.com is not a substitute for medical advice.
-ALWAYS consult your doctor or pharmacist.
+Always consult your doctor or pharmacist.

-ERYGEL® Topical Gel should be applied sparingly as a thin film to affected area(s) once or twice a day after the skin is thoroughly cleansed and patted dry.
+ERYGEL® Topical Gel USP, 2% should be applied sparingly as a thin film to affected area(s) once or twice a day after the skin is thoroughly cleansed and patted dry.
 If there has been no improvement after 6 to 8 weeks, or if the condition becomes worse, treatment should be discontinued, and the physician should be reconsulted.
 Spread the medication lightly rather than rubbing it in.
 There are no data directly comparing the safety and efficacy of b.i.d. versus q.d. dosing.

 - Side Effects

 - Support Group